Fred Gildersleeve

 Fred A. "Gildy" Gildersleeve (June 1881 – February 26, 1958) was an American photographer.
 His work helped pioneer aerial photography, panoramas, and light manipulation techniques.
 After settling in Waco, Texas, in 1905, Gildersleeve captured thousands of photographs depicting the city as it experienced an unprecedented period of growth.
 He first received recognition for his images of a biplane circling the Amicable building in 1911 and the Cotton Palace.

-In May 1916, he was on the scene when Jesse Washington, a black teenage farmhand, was lynched in front of a large crowd of onlookers.
+In May 1916, he was on the scene when Jesse Washington, a Black teenage farmhand, was lynched in front of a large crowd of onlookers.
 Gildersleeve's pictures of the event offer rare imagery of a lynching in progress.
 He printed and sold images of Jesse Washington’s mutilated body as souvenir postcards.
+Gildersleeve profited immensely from his postcards that depicted Black lynching victims, selling them for a premium, and often splitting the proceeds with local mayors who allowed him to set up his camera equipment first at advertised lynching sites.

 Early life and education

 Fred A. Gildersleeve was born in Boulder, Colorado, in June 1881 but was raised in Kirksville, Missouri.
 In his youth, Gildersleeve was a race horse jockey, competing in county fairs throughout the state.
 While attending the state normal school, his mother purchased him an 1898 Kodak box camera.
 For 25 cents each, Gildersleeve sold images of fellow students to pay for his education.
 The aspiring photographer honed his craft by studying the trade further at an institute in Effingham, Illinois.
 Following his time in Effingham, Gildersleeve found work in Chicago before finally settling in Waco, Texas, in 1905 to manage his own studio.